Nitrogen dioxide poisoning: Epidemiology

 The EPA have some regulations and guidelines for monitoring nitrogen dioxide levels.
-Historically, some states in the U.S including Chicago, Northeast corridor and L.A have had high levels of nitrogen dioxide.
+Historically, some states in the US including Chicago, Northeast corridor and Los Angeles have had high levels of nitrogen dioxide.

 In 2006, the WHO estimated that over 2 million deaths result annually from air pollution in which nitrogen dioxide constitute one of the pollutants.
 While over 50% of the disease that results from these pollutants are common in developing countries and the effects in developed countries is also significant.
-An EPA survey in the U.S. suggests that 16 percent of United States' housing units are sited close to an airport, highway or railroad increasing in the United States the exposure risk of approximately 48 million people.
+An EPA survey in the US suggests that 16 percent of United States' housing units are sited close to an airport, highway or railroad increasing in the United States the exposure risk of approximately 48 million people.

-A feasibility study of the ozone formed from the oxidation of nitrogen dioxide in ambient air reported by the WHO suggested that daily deaths of 1 to 2% is attributed to exposure to ozone concentration above 47.3 ppb and exposure above 75.7ppb is attributed to 3 to 5% increase in daily mortality.
+A feasibility study of the ozone formed from the oxidation of nitrogen dioxide in ambient air reported by the WHO suggested that daily deaths of 1 to 2% is attributed to exposure to ozone concentration above 47.3 ppb and exposure above 75.7 ppb is attributed to 3 to 5% increase in daily mortality.
 A level of 114 ppb was attributed to 5 to 9% increase daily mortality.

 Silo filler's disease is pervasive during the harvest seasons of food grains.